-It takes between 15 hours 30 minutes to over 17 hours to complete the train journey from Nakhon Si Thammarat to Bangkok.
+It takes from 16 hours 55 minutes to over 17 hours to complete the train journey from Nakhon Si Thammarat to Bangkok.
 It is a long journey.
 The advantage of travelling from Nakhon Si Thammarat to Bangkok by train rather than flying is that the cost of a 2nd Class train ticket is less than half the cost of a plane ticket, and if you book a sleeper berth you save the cost of paying for a hotel for the night and wake up rested for a full day in Bangkok.

 Train Times to Bangkok